tlswg/tls13-spec/draft-ietf-tls-tls13.md

 entire connection, but causes an implementation which receives multiple KeyUpdates while it is silent to respond with a single update.
-Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate and receiving the peer's KeyUpdate because those messages may already be in flight.
+Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate with request_update set to update_requested and receiving the peer's KeyUpdate, because those messages may already be in flight.
 However, because send and receive keys are derived from independent traffic secrets, retaining the receive traffic secret does not threaten the forward secrecy of data sent before the sender changed keys.